DanielBarie/FritzingBuild/README.md

 # FritzingBuild
-Building Fritzing with Ubuntu 22.04 LTS
+Building Fritzing with and for Ubuntu 22.04 LTS

 Please don't ask for binaries.